Skip to content

 Photo: © Rolex/Antoine Couvercelle

-Rolex has consistently expanded its commitment to professional tennis over decades and intensified cooperation with numerous outstanding players.
-Many of them became brand ambassadors and wore iconic timepieces of the manufacture on their wrists.
-This select circle also includes legends such as Rod Laver and Chris Evert.
+Rolex has consistently expanded its commitment to professional tennis over decades, intensifying collaborations with numerous outstanding players.
+Many of them became brand ambassadors and wore iconic timepieces from the manufacturer on their wrists.
+This distinguished circle also includes legends like Rod Laver and Chris Evert.

-• Roger Federer shaped tennis for years like hardly any other and set numerous historic records.
-As a long-standing Rolex ambassador, he was seen with many models of the brand, including the Rolex GMT-Master II, Datejust, Cosmograph Daytona, Sky-Dweller, as well as Oyster Perpetual variants.
+• Roger Federer shaped tennis for years like hardly anyone else and set numerous historic records.
+As a long-time Rolex ambassador, he was seen with many models of the brand, including the Rolex GMT-Master II, Datejust, Cosmograph Daytona, Sky-Dweller, as well as Oyster Perpetual variants.
 At the Laver Cup, he also attracted attention with a special edition of the Daytona.

 • Carlos Alcaraz has been part of the Rolex family since 2022.
-Particularly impressive was his appearance with the yellow gold version of the Rolex Cosmograph Daytona, which he presented at significant victories.
+His appearance with the yellow gold version of the Rolex Cosmograph Daytona, which he presented at significant victories, was particularly impressive.

-• Jannik Sinner, currently one of the dominant figures in world tennis, has been seen several times with a Rolex Cosmograph Daytona in 18 kt yellow gold with a black dial.
-His selection is complemented by sporty classics such as the Rolex Submariner as well as various GMT-Master II models.
+• Jannik Sinner, currently one of the dominant players in world tennis, has been seen multiple times with a Rolex Cosmograph Daytona in 18 kt yellow gold with a black Dial.
+His selection is complemented by sporty classics like the Rolex Submariner and various GMT-Master II models.

-• Coco Gauff, one of the rising stars of the younger generation, relies on color and individuality.
-Her choice fell on a Rolex Oyster Perpetual with a “Red Grape” dial.
+• Coco Gauff, one of the rising stars of the younger generation, opts for color and individuality.
+Her choice fell on a Rolex Oyster Perpetual with a “Red Grape” Dial.
 This is an expressive model that she liked to wear at major appearances and special moments.

 • Caroline Wozniacki, on the other hand, prefers timeless elegance.
-The Dane mainly chose classic models such as the Rolex Datejust and Lady-Datejust, which she regularly wore at official occasions.
+The Dane mainly chose classic models like the Rolex Datejust and Lady-Datejust, which she regularly wore at official events.

-Luxury Watches and Tennis Players: A Successful Partnership
+Luxury Watches and Tennis Players: A Successful Liaison

 Rafael Nadal has relied for years on the highly technical timepieces from Richard Mille.
-Models such as the RM 27-03, RM 27-05, and RM 27-04 belong to the extremely light, high-priced Tourbillon watches of the brand and are a rarity in professional sport, as Nadal even wears them during his matches on the court.
+Models like the RM 27-03, RM 27-05, and RM 27-04 belong to the extremely lightweight, high-priced Tourbillon watches of the brand and are a rarity in professional sports, as Nadal even wears them during his matches on the court.

-Prominent brand endorsements are also found in women's tennis: Serena Williams was a brand ambassador for Audemars Piguet for years and showcased models such as the Royal Oak Offshore and the iconic Royal Oak at major appearances.
+Prominent brand messages are also found in women's tennis: Serena Williams was a brand ambassador for Audemars Piguet for years and showcased models like the Royal Oak Offshore as well as the iconic Royal Oak at major appearances.

-Among current top players, Felix Auger-Aliassime, Denis Shapovalov, Alex de Minaur, and Frances Tiafoe act as brand ambassadors for TAG Heuer, while Alexander Zverev was often seen wearing a Richard Mille RM 27-01.
+Among current top players, Felix Auger-Aliassime, Denis Shapovalov, Alex de Minaur, and Frances Tiafoe act as brand ambassadors for TAG Heuer, while Alexander Zverev has often been seen with a Richard Mille RM 27-01.